MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/google-sign-in-unity.md

 The `OnSignInButtonClicked()` code can be a bit overwhelming, so let's break down exactly what is happening:

-- First, we log in with `Social.localUser.Authenticate` - This will return a boolean if we are able to successfully login.
-Be aware that if you have not added your test account to your app, this will always return *False* when testing.
+- First, we log in with `Social.localUser.Authenticate` - This will return a boolean if we're able to successfully login.
+Be aware that if you haven't added your test account to your app, this will always return *False* when testing.
 - When this happens - important step here - [add your test account](https://developers.google.com/games/services/console/testpub).
 - The link will take you to instructions on adding testers to your Google application.